 If you do not get any result, the range or IP does not exist or the responsible network owner didn’t declare an abuse contact yet.

-The Abuse Contact Database also offers queries for IPv6 addresses.
+The Abuse Contact Database also provides responses for IPv6 address queries.

-To obtain the abuse contact for an IPv6 address query abuse-contacts.abusix.org like this:
+To obtain the abuse contact for an IPv6 address query abuse-contacts.abusix.zone like this:

 The response will provide you with the abuse contact in the TXT record:

-A python-based command-line tool called querycontacts is available which offers some convenience.
-Furthermore, it offers a Python library you can use in your own Python programs.
+A python-based command-line tool called querycontacts is available.
+The tool provides a library that you may use in your own Python programs.